b4cbb0580c0b0e851a6d70b5c698ccd2

 Check for grammar and punctuation mistakes

 Pay particular attention to spelling mistakes and misused words.
 Your computer spell check will have picked up the most glaring typos, but it may not be able to tell the correct use of “their” and “there” or whether it should be ”affection” or “affliction”.
 If in doubt about a word get out your trusted dictionary and look it up by hand.
-The latest wordpress version also has a proofreading tool which can correct more than just the common mistakes.
+The latest WordPress version also has a proofreading tool which can correct more than just the common mistakes.
 So use it.

 Don’t repeat yourself